 I won’t go into the details around the logistical aspects of taking the exam.
 For this, I highly recommend reading the Exam Setup PDF from Tableau themselves, found here.

 Michael Sandberg (@michaelangeles on twitter) has a great slide deck detailing his experience taking the Tableau Desktop Specialist exam.
-There are a ton of great tips that apply to the both the Desktop Specialist and Qualified Associate exams including a lot of detail on the realities of taking a proctored exam.
+There are a ton of great tips that apply to the both the Desktop Specialist and Certified Associate exams including a lot of detail on the realities of taking a proctored exam.
 Check it out here.

 If you have strategies for taking multiple choice tests that have worked well for you in the past, do not forget to apply them!
 Here are a few of mine that I found helpful.